Welcome to U.S. Xpress!

 What to Expect:

 We hold orientation sessions twice a week in multiple locations across the country.
-The process consists of a road-driving test, DOT physical, physical standards test and a drug screen.
+The process consists of a road-driving test, DOT physical, physical standards test, urinalysis, and hair test.
 You will also become familiar with our safety protocol and operation procedures, and complete on-boarding paperwork.

-Orientation lasts three full days, and upon hire, company drivers will be paid between $58 and $66 a day depending on your location with $50 automatically advanced on your fuel card.
+Orientation lasts three full days, and upon hire, company drivers will be paid between $100 and $104 a day depending on your location.
 We’ll provide lodging and transportation to the orientation site.
 Please let us know if you need help getting to class.
 We’ll see you soon!

 What to Bring: